 Excel is ubiquitous.
 Many software projects originate from some company or process overgrowing the Excel spreadsheets that were being employed to manage it.
 As application developers, more than once we’ve had to reverse-engineer Excel files and translate them into a software application.
+Exploring working with Excel in Python is the goal of this article.

 Excel is also quite common as an export format for data, and sometimes also as an input format.
 And while Excel is not by any means a domain-specific language, we can sometimes consider it as part of the “notation” that some domain experts use to formalize their problems.
 Thus, software that can “speak” Excel is often closer to its users.
 Even when the long-term objective is to convert them to an application or to a domain-specific language (DSL), it’s often a good idea to provide an automated migration path from Excel, as well as borrowing notation from Excel.